limitlessloop/vets.gov-status/scripts/migration_status/PPMT.md

 ITOPs (Chris) validates workload compute / network requirements                 |       | Confirmed RACI and roles (per the CONOPS)                 |       | Confirmed this would be helpful; business customers need more info about the process; need to be more customer-focused
 CSP selection criteria (analysis for AWS versus Azure)                 | Complete | Decision 3 months; decision maker?
-Cloud credits purchased (do not expire)                 | Complete     | Funding approval included Year 1 credits coveredb by OIT
+Cloud credits purchased (do not expire)                 | Complete     | Funding approval included Year 1 credits covered by OIT
 ATO plan started (inherited controls, documentation, etc.) ; entered GRC tool (Risk Vision Working Group)   | Complete     | able to use Sharepoint ATOs; will inherit Sharepoint info
 Decommission plan completed (incl. contracting, security, etc.)            |       | Not started SLAs for applications defined and approved                 |       | OIT ITOPS will manage the operations once deployed; looking to them to support this task